CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 Whether the system will notify the user during POST (Power On Self Test), when a device is installed or removed.

+!!! info ""
-!> This notice can only be cleared by entering BIOS setup, saving, and then exiting.
+    This notice can only be cleared by entering BIOS setup, saving, and then exiting.

 Options: